zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

     ![](./images/12.png "")

-4. Once here, we need to create a user for OMC to use, and give it the appropriate permissions.
+4. Once here, you need to create a user for OMC to use, and give it the appropriate permissions.

 5. To create the user, type the command: